fiftydinar/gidro-os/README.md

 - Nautilus Python (for Python Nautilus extensions)
 - Python3-icoextract (for .exe icons thumbnailing support)
 - Gnome-randr-rust (xrandr equivalent for Gnome Wayland)
-- MangoHud (overlay used for showing useful gaming information like framerate, CPU, GPU usage etc.)
-- vkBasalt (post-processing layer used for SMAA antialiasing to games & some other related stuff)

 Installed extensions:
 - Blur My Shell